psztorc/hyyek-com/index.md

 Hyyek is my contingency plan, if Drivechain fails to activate on Bitcoin Core.

-## How is this different from previous Bitcoin hard forks?
+It is different from other hard forks in that:

-1. The hard fork is NOT competing on: development; usage; being listed on an exchange; or the "Bitcoin" name.
+1. It does NOT compete on: development; usage; being listed on an exchange; or the "Bitcoin" name.
-2. This HF doesn't actually change *any* rules, at all.
-It just resets the difficulty once, to force a second network to appear.
+2. It doesn't actually change *any* consensus rules.
+It just resets the difficulty one time (in order to force a second network to appear).
-3. It will be announced well in advance, allowing plenty of time for research.
+3. It will be announced well in advance.
 4. It has been *designed to compete* (see [GARP](http://www.truthcoin.info/blog/garp/) and [IMEX](http://www.truthcoin.info/blog/imex/)).

-## Other Questions
+## FAQ

 ### How many developers do you have? ### {#devs}

 This project is not competing on development.

-The non-Drivechain codebase will be identical to Bitcoin Core.
-It will be identical when it launches, and at all points in the future.
-So this project should be indistinguishable from Bitcoin Core in every respect.
-Including all future Core inventions such as: sighash-noinput, Confidential Transactions, etc. As soon as these are merged into Core, we will just click the merge button ourselves.
+The non-Drivechain parts of the codebase will always be identical to Bitcoin Core.
+When/if future inventions are merged into Core (such as: sighash-noinput, Confidential Transactions, etc.), we will just click the merge button ourselves.

 So, to answer the question, myself + CryptAxe + a few people , PLUS all of the Bitcoin Core developers.